aperry938/somnia-ai/README.md

 - **Adaptive Progressive Alarm:** A gentle yet effective alarm that starts with low-frequency tones and gradually increases in volume and complexity.
 - **Smart Snooze:** 5-minute snooze that actually re-triggers the alarm after the delay.
 - **The Dream Scribe:** Immediate dream capture via text or voice-to-text transcription powered by the browser's SpeechRecognition API.
+- **Voice Control:** Hands-free commands (e.g., "Log Dream") to trigger key actions without touching the screen.
+- **Morning Briefing:** Automated Text-to-Speech summary upon alarm dismissal, greeting you and reminding you to log your dreams.
 - **Sleep Quality Rating:** A star-rating system to log subjective sleep quality for data correlation.

 ### 🔮 The Chronicle: Explore Your Inner World